-- Residential redesignation and subdivision applications should provide for development that: - Provides direct access to a road, while avoiding the use of panhandles; - Minimizes driveway length to highways/ roads; - iii) Removes and replaces panhandles with an internal road network when additional residential development is proposed; and - iv) Limits the number and type of access onto roads in accordance with County Policy. - j) Road service and maintenance levels will be based on road classification and traffic volume, in accordance with County Policy. - k) Requests for a higher level of maintenance and service beyond the core level shall be based on a user pay principal. - New development shall accommodate the transportation of agriculture equipment or products.
+- Residential redesignation and subdivision applications should provide for development that: - Provides direct access to a road, while avoiding the use of panhandles; - Minimizes driveway length to highways/ roads; - Removes and replaces panhandles with an iii) internal road network when additional residential development is proposed; and - iv) Limits the number and type of access onto roads in accordance with County Policy. - j) Road service and maintenance levels will be based on road classification and traffic volume, in accordance with County Policy. - k) Requests for a higher level of maintenance and service beyond the core level shall be based on a user pay principal. - New development shall accommodate the transportation of agriculture equipment or products. - m) Work with intermunicipal partners to identify and prioritize investment in the expansion of regional corridors imperative for future traffic management.